 In subsection (a), the word "members" is substituted for the words "officers, warrant officers, and enlisted men".
-The words "for the purpose" and "for that purpose' are omitted as surplusage.
+The words "for the purpose" and "for that purpose" are omitted as surplusage.
+In subsection (b), the words "Assemblies under sub-

 In subsection (b), the words "Assemblies under subsection (a)" are substituted for the words "such assemblages".
-The words "for members of the National Guard of a State or Territory, Puerto Rico, the Canal Zone, or the District of Columbia inside or outside of its boundaries" are substituted for the words "either within or without the State, Territory, or District of Columbia, to which the members of the National Guard designated to attend them shall belong".
+The words "for members of the National Guard of a State or Territory, Puerto Rico, the Canal Zone, or the District of Columbia \ \ \ inside or outside of its boundaries" are substituted for the words "either within or without the State, Territory, or District of Columbia, to which the members of the National Guard designated to attend them shall belong".